Skip to content

 • Spice.
 Feel free to add some red pepper flakes to give the dish a little heat.

 • Cheese.
-Grate your own mozzarella cheese!
-Freshly grated cheese melts way better than the pre-shredded bags and makes all the difference!
+Freshly grated cheese melts way better than the pre-shredded bags.
+Got cheddar?
+Make this ground beef casserole recipe instead!

 • Meat.
-Instead of ground meat, try making baked ziti with meatballs.
+Instead of ground meat, try making baked ziti with meatballs or try ground turkey or ground pork.

 • Ricotta.
-Instead of adding sour cream, you can use a ricotta filling similar to a classic lasagna.
 Simply pour the pasta mixture into the dish, add the ricotta filling on top, then pour in the remaining pasta, and then cover with mozzarella.

 • Covering the pasta.
-No need to cover the pasta when cooking.
-It cooks in the oven uncovered for 20-25 minutes until bubbly.
-Only cover if you are reheating or cooking baked ziti that you’ve frozen.
+There is need to cover the baked pasta unless you are reheating or cooking baked ziti from frozen.

 • Instant pot.
 Instead of baking in the oven, try making instant pot-baked ziti.
 No need to boil the noodles separately, they cook right in your pressure cooker!